 Ranch Life at Almost 10,000 Feet

 The ranch I work out of overlooks the Dillon Reservoir and Silverthorne Valley, with the imposing Gore Range across the way.
-It’s about an hour from Denver, far enough away to leave behind the hustle and bustle of the city but close enough to a convenient, easy reach for tourists.
-At an elevation of almost 10,000 feet, mornings are chilly even in the summer, and there is often mist rolling down from the mountaintops which just begins to lift as we arrive.
+It’s about an hour from Denver.
+Far enough away to leave behind the hustle and bustle of the city but close enough to a convenient, easy reach for tourists.
+At an elevation of almost 10,000 feet, mornings are chilly even in the summer.
+And there is often mist rolling down from the mountaintops which just begins to lift as we arrive.
 We often see deer, elk, and even moose in the fields as we go fetch the horses while the sun begins to hit the peaks across the valley.
 The horses are pastured in electric fencing which can be easily moved around the ranch to new grazing areas.

 An Unexpected Visitor

-More Than Just Trail Rides
+Horseback Riding in Colorado – More Than Just Trail Rides

 Real-Life Tetris for Adults

 It’s amazing to me how much equipment some folks bring, or think is necessary to bring.
 You know how folks go on a weekend trip with three enormous suitcases?
 They do that in the mountains too.
-I can go into the backcountry for a week with one riding horse and one pack horse, but people bring all kinds of things on pack trips that they think they can’t live without.
+I can go into the backcountry for a week with one riding horse and one pack horse.
+But people bring all kinds of things on pack trips that they think they can’t live without.
 Solar panels, extension cords, folding chairs, etc.